 Books and software can be expensive.
 CMU knows this and can help lower the cost.

 The CMU Bookstore sells new and used books.
-Find the books you need for your courses and hunt for a used copy.
-Remember to take care of your textbooks because the bookstore may buy them back at the end of the semester.
+Find books needed for your courses and hunt for a used copy.
+Take care of your textbooks as the bookstore may buy them back at the end of each semester.

 If you are able to plan ahead, you can reduce your textbook costs by buying and selling them online.